cucapra/dahlia/docs/overview.md

 ---

 Fuse is a programming language for designing hardware accelerators.
-It provides abstractions that guarantee hardware realizability after type checking.
+It provides abstractions that guarantee the same behavior as hardware after type checking.